thatqui/dots/nvim/README.md

-# nvim
+# qui's nvim config

-qui's nvim config.
+To use this config, please run [install.sh](../install.sh) script.

 ## Notes